 At the same time, they nevertheless competed for dominance, latching onto the old two-party system and turning national politics into a kind of dance, each side’s leaders using whatever rhetoric would motivate voters to the polls most efficiently but maintaining a high degree of collegiality in their daily work.
 While talking heads and politicians would grandstand, the people who wrote the laws would carefully work behind the scenes to make sure a level of detente between the two parties — each representing a coalition of wealthy national interests like unions or the gun lobby — kept violent conflict to an absolute minimum.

 In the 1930s, Army Generals MacArthur and Patton — both later to be elevated to mythic status —led soldiers to attack a group of protesting veterans who had been defrauded by the federal government after the First World War and drove them from Washington D.C.
 Earlier in the century, bombings and assassinations attributed to “anarchists” were widespread.
-These are the kinds of events that terrify national elites.
+These are the kinds of events that terrify national elites who fear mass revolt above all else — even nuclear war.

-Fearful of a repeat of this chaos in the 1950s and 1960s, they invested in the system that has dominated American politics ever since.
+Fearful of a repeat of this chaos in the 1950s and 1960s, America’s Atlantic-based elites invested in the system that has dominated American politics ever since.
 The one that now, faced with decades of decay, is starting the cycle all over again.

 Joe Biden’s administration exemplifies this inability to perceive beyond the constraints of the postwar American mythos.
-At 78 in 2021, he is publicly committed to running for re-election in 2024, meaning he intends to be President until he is 86.
+At 78 in 2021, he is publicly committed to running for re-election in 2024, meaning he intends to be President until he is 86 — more than a decade past his anticipated lifespan at birth.

 Nancy Pelosi, longtime Speaker of the House, is also a senior citizen.
-Same goes for Schumer and McConnell.
-Trained to believe a two-party system characterized by ever-escalating rhetoric but no violence was normal and that their jobs as leaders meant taking their side to final victory over the other, all they have and can offer is meaningless ideological conflict and posturing that guarantees a decrepit, dying system will collapse sooner rather than later.
+Same goes for Schumer and McConnell over in the Senate.
+Trained to believe a two-party system characterized by ever-escalating rhetoric but no major violence was normal and that their jobs as leaders meant taking their side to final victory over the other, all they have and can offer is meaningless ideological conflict and posturing that guarantees a decrepit, dying system will collapse sooner rather than later.

 The Internet has broken the old media system and revealed America for what it always has been: a nation of tribes, each struggling to make their voices heard through a general din of nonsensical bullshit pushed by craven politicians who represent their party, not their people.
-The United States of America is not a democracy, it is an oligarchic republic that was always intended to secure the privilege of a lucky few.
+The United States of America is not a democracy, but an oligarchic republic that was always intended to secure the privilege of a lucky few.
+The promise of the Constitution has never been fulfilled for all, and in contemporary America your rights correlate directly with the balance in your bank account.

 Call out any of these, and you will soon find yourselves ignored in polite circles.
-You don’t get to write feature pieces in prestigious publications or speak at fancy events.
+You don’t get to write feature pieces in prestigious publications like The Atlantic or New Yorker or speak at fancy events people pay hundreds of dollars to attend.
 American media totalitarianism doesn’t need camps or torture — everyone in the business simply learns who to not offend at any cost.

-But these three factors have also served to totally calcify the American political system.
-People are desperate, and now that they have the Internet they are free to connect with whatever ideas or beliefs move them.
+But these factors have totally calcified the American political system.
+People across the country are desperate, and now that they have the Internet they are free to connect with whatever ideas or beliefs move them.

 This is nothing new.
 This is simply how people are: no one lives in a truly shared reality.
 Everyone perceives the world a little differently.
-Only through communication do we develop a good-enough, shared vision of a world in common.
+Only through communication do we develop a good-enough, shared vision of a world in common that is always being re-imagined — especially by the younger generations.

 But a lot of very intelligent, influential people want you to believe otherwise.
 They want — need — as many people as possible to accept the inevitability of the way things currently are.